Kelvinson/kaggle-solutions/README.md

-### This repo contains the code of some kaggle competition solutions
+### This repo contains some public code kaggle competition solutions

+The purpose of this repo is to learn from the top playes in data science.
+Personally, I learnt a lot about ensemble techniques from their discussion threads and the public code.
+Also HSE of Russia has opend a specialization of courses about machine learning and data science competition on Coursera.

 Currently, it ~~only~~ contains the ~~solution~~ solutions for the google speech recognition challenge from Heng CherKeng, You can have a look at their discussions on (Kaggle)[https://www.kaggle.com/c/tensorflow-speech-recognition-challenge/discussion/)